-Hilary applied to TE after receiving a B.A. in Mathematics from Otterbein U, a J.D. from U. of Cincinnati, a Master’s of Education from Ohio State and teaching high school math for nine years.
-Hilary was looking for a change because she did not feel there was a clear path for growth and progression in teaching and she desired more career opportunities that could come based on her achievements vs. time and bureaucracy.
+Hilary applied to TE after receiving a B.A. in Mathematics from Otterbein, a J.D. from University of Cincinnati, a Master’s of Education from Ohio State and teaching high school math for nine years.
+Hilary was looking for a change because she didn't feel there was a clear path for growth and progression in teaching and she desired more career opportunities that could come based on her achievements vs. time and bureaucracy.
 After considering her acceptance to Ohio State’s Computer Science program, Hilary chose Tech Elevator so that she could have a faster track combined with a proven, quality program that had already demonstrated strong results in Cleveland.

-Before graduating from the Tech Elevator program in December, Hilary already had an offer from JPMorgan Chase.
-She is working on the software application that processes all the checks that come through Chase's community banking on a daily basis.
+Before graduating from Tech Elevator, Hilary already had an offer from JPMorgan Chase, where she now works in Consumer and Community Banking.
 “It's exciting to work for such a large and well-established company with so many learning and career opportunities.
 I am so thankful to Tech Elevator for their expertise and assistance getting my foot in the door.”

 Throughout his career, Dan found himself working with technology, but with hardware or infrastructure.
 After trying to teach himself how to build technology he was passionate about, he decided to enroll full-time in Tech Elevator to escalate the process.

 Dan was familiar with software and picked up programming concepts relatively quickly.
 What he struggled with was using his soft skills, and in particular, his interviewing skills.
 He never felt great about the interview process and he started to let that affect him negatively.
 To hone in the real issues behind his lack of interview success, Dan worked with Pathway Program Director Tiffany, who helped him realize he was in his head and had the tools to succeed in an interview.